digitalpardoxxoo/Simple-calculator/readme.md

 - **Exponentiation (^)**: Raises the first number to the power of the second number.
 - **Square Root (√)**: Calculates the square root of the first number.

-## Dark Mode

-You can toggle between light and dark mode by clicking the 🌙 button at the top right of the page.